Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

 Ms. Livia Darmon, Digital Project Manager, LEEM

 The session introduced the Digital Health Academy, created by the LEEM to support healthcare companies in the digital transformation, which has three pillars: continuous learning in a wide range of therapeutic areas, thematic conferences, and an innovation hub.
-The Digital Health Academy has three pillars: continuous learning in a wide range of therapeutic areas, thematic conferences, and an innovation hub, and is being implemented as a top priority of the LEEM Digital Commission, bringing together more than 25 pharmaceutical companies.
-The session was held to discuss the promotion of digitalization in Japan.
+The Digital Health Academy has three pillars: continuous learning in a wide range of therapeutic areas, thematic conferences, and an innovation hub, and is being implemented as a top priority of the LEEM Digital Commission, bringing together more than 25 pharmaceutical companies. healthcare professionals and digital companies beyond healthcare companies.

 Current Status of Japanese Government

-Masako Okamoto, Leader, Digital Health Group, Europe and America Subcommittee, International Committee, Pharmaceutical Manufacturers Association of Japan (PMAJ)
+Masako Okamoto, Leader, Digital Health Group, Europe and America Subcommittee, International Affairs Committee, JPMA

-This session included an introduction to the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials.
+In this session, Ms. Okamoto introduced the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials were shared.

 Discussion

-The Pharmaceutical Association of Japan (PAK) asked questions on the status of the introduction of virtual clinical trials using the telemedicine function compared to pre-Pandemic COVID-19, the future direction of the Innovation Hub at the Digital Health Academy, and the status of therapeutic apps approved in France.
-Questions were posed and LEEM provided detailed answers.
+The JPMA asked questions regarding the status of virtual clinical trial implementation using the telemedicine functionality compared to pre-Pandemic COVID-19, the future direction of the Innovation Hub at the Digital Health Academy, and the status of therapeutic apps approved in France.
+The LEEM provided detailed answers to these questions.

-The LEEM asked questions regarding the protection of personal information in the handling of health data.
+LEEM asked about the protection of personal data in the handling of health data.

 Concluding Remarks

-Finally, Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), stated that this was the 27th time for the regular meeting with LEEM and that she hoped that the collaboration between the two organizations would be further strengthened in the future during this historic bilateral regular meeting.
+In closing, JPMA Executive Director Sachiko Nakagawa noted that this is the 27th time that the JPMA and LEEM have met regularly, and that she hopes that the two organizations will continue to strengthen their ties through this historic bilateral meeting, and that since 2024, when the Olympic and Paralympic Games will be held in Paris, France, will mark the 30th anniversary of this meeting, the two organizations would like to further strengthen their ties from several perspectives over the next three years.
 He also expressed his hope for further fruitful collaboration in several aspects over the next three years, as 2024, when the Olympic and Paralympic Games will be held in Paris, France, will mark the 30th anniversary of this meeting.

-The meeting was very fruitful, with active exchanges of views and opinions in each session, and a deepening of mutual understanding among the participants.
+The meeting was very meaningful, with active exchanges of views and opinions at each session, which helped to deepen mutual understanding.

-The next meeting is scheduled to be held in 2022.
+The next meeting is scheduled to be held in FY2022.